lzwjava/blog-source/notes/2025-06-29-missing-postgresql-headers-en.md

 ---
-title: "Missing libpq-fe.h for psycopg2"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Missing libpq-fe.h for psycopg2
 translated: false
-generated: true
 ---

 When trying to install the Python package `psycopg2`, you encountered an error indicating that the wheel could not be built successfully.
 The key part of the error message is: